 Laser shock experiments will be conducted using a 100J, 5-15 ns pulsed laser system.
 Additional laser system characteristics include a focused spatial profile with a 500 micron diameter flat top, pulse shape control, and high throughput (a shot every 25 minutes).

 *This facility will be available in 2017.

-The DCS laser system output is 100 Joules with a 351 nm fixed wavelength.
-It is capable of operating continuously at a pulse per 20 minutes and features flexible pulse shape control and beam smoothing of better than 3%.
-The nominal pulse width is 5-15 ns, and the focused spatial profile is either a 250 or 500 micron diameter flat top.
+The DCS laser system output is 100 Joules with a 351 nm fixed wavelength on target.
+It is capable of operating continuously at a pulse per 25 minutes and features flexible pulse shape control and beam smoothing of better than 3%.
+The nominal pulse width is 5-15 ns, and the focused spatial profile is a 500 micron diameter flat top.

 The laser-shock facility (currently under development) includes a clean room to house the laser and a specialized target chamber that includes a cryogenic target holder and large ports for diagnostics.
 Both transmission and reflection X-ray diffraction geometries are accommodated by automated target and laser focal spot positioning capabilities.
 A high-speed X-ray chopper isolates single X-ray pulses.
 The X-ray pulses and laser trigger are synchronized to the storage ring RF clock to ensure precise timing of the X-ray and laser pulses.